5 key findings on how consumers choose to pay

 3. Cash is no longer king

-With the inconvenience of paying a recurring payment in cash, cash alongside cheques often ranked in the bottom two positions for preferred recurring payment methods across all use cases and countries.
+With the inconvenience of paying a recurring payment in cash, cash alongside checks often ranked in the bottom two positions for preferred recurring payment methods across all use cases and countries.

 With new payment methods and more secure technologies, we’ve gradually seen the decline of cash across all payments (both one-off and recurring).
 Taking COVID into account, which saw the globe embrace social distancing and reduced physical contact, the demise of cash was accelerated, maybe even permanently.